Nike-Inc/Willow/README.md

 #### OSLog

 The `OSLogWriter` class allows you to use the `os_log` APIs within the Willow system.
-In order to use it, all you need to do is to create the `Writer` instance and add it to the `LoggerConfiguration`.
+In order to use it, all you need to do is to create the `LogMessageWriter` instance and add it to the `LoggerConfiguration`.

 ```swift
 let writer = OSLogWriter(subsystem: "com.nike.willow.example", category: "testing")